The 5 Best Golf Rangefinder With Slope

 • 6x zoom

-• Continuous measurement mode gives you the yardages to hazards and landing zones while you scan.
+• Continuous measurement mode gives you yardage to hazards and landing zones while you scan.

 Cons

-There can be a large range of accuracy in rangefinders.
-The most accurate golf rangefinder for 2023 is the moderately priced, consistent TecTecTec ULT-X. This is one that mid to low handicappers can get excited about.
+The most accurate golf rangefinder for 2024 is the moderately priced, consistent TecTecTec ULT-X. This is a slope rangefinder that mid-to-low handicappers can get excited about.

-High Precision Measurements propel the ULT-X to the top of the accuracy standings this year.
-From 300-yards out, this device is accurate to 0.3-yards, while it returns 0.5-yards accuracy from 600-yards away.
-Plus, up to 100-yards, its readings are accurate to the nearest yard.
+High-precision measurements propel the ULT-X to the top of the accuracy standings this year.
+From 300 yards out, this device is accurate to 0.3 yards, while it returns 0.5 yards of accuracy from 600 yards away.
+Plus, up to 1000 yards, its readings are accurate to the nearest yard.

 Moreover, the engineers employed 6x magnification to produce crystal clear optics, reducing the delay in receiving the yardage reading.